Saint Thérèse of the Child Jesus, Virgin and Doctor – Readings

 Wherever they go, they are to stay in the first house that offers hospitality.
 They are not to be picking and choosing and move from one house to another.
 They are to bring healing, as a sign that the Kingdom of God is coming among them.
 It is coming in the person of Jesus and in the message that he brings.
 A message of universal and unconditional love, a message of caring service to all, a message of community, fellowship and sharing.

 Anthony of Padua exemplified this in his life.
-He constanstly sought a life of the utmost simplicity, and also used his inborn gift of eloquence to bring the message of the Gospel to large numbers of people.
+He constantly sought a life of the utmost simplicity, and also used his inborn gift of eloquence to bring the message of the gospel to large numbers of people.
 This is beautifully expressed in the First Reading which is from the prophet Isaiah.
 The words are those which Jesus himself used to describe his mission when he preached one Sabbath day at the beginning of his public life, in the synagogue of his home town, Nazareth:

-The spirit of the Lord God is upon me
+The Spirit of the Lord is upon me,

-because the Lord has anointed me;
+because he has anointed me

-he has sent me to bring good news to the oppressed,
+to bring good news to the poor.

-to proclaim liberty to the captives
+He has sent me to proclaim release to the captives

-and release to the prisoners…
+and recovery of sight to the blind,

 Anthony was filled with the Spirit of his Lord.
 He had been anointed at his baptism and later at his ordination to the priesthood.
 Through his preaching, he brought good news, his words brought comfort and healing, he showed those made captive by their appetites how to be free, and brought liberation to those who were imprisoned by fear and anxiety and the many forces which dominate our lives.
 In our own way and, according to the particular circumstances of our life, each one of us is expected to bring the same message to the people who are part of our lives.